Western Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 23, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined to score more than 62.5 points in five of 11 games this season.
+- Western Michigan's games this season have gone over 58.5 points six of 11 times.

-- Northern Illinois' games have gone over 62.5 points in four of 11 chances this season.
+- Northern Illinois has combined with its opponents to score more than 58.5 points in seven of 11 games this season.

-- The two teams combine to average 61.4 points per game, 1.1 less than the over/under in this contest.
+- The combined points per game average of the two teams, 61.4, is 2.9 points greater than Tuesday's over/under.

-- These two squads combine to allow 62 points per game, 0.5 fewer than this contest's over/under.
+- These two squads surrender a combined 62 points per game, 3.5 more than this contest's over/under.

-- The Broncos and their opponents score an average of 61.5 points per game, 1.0 fewer than Tuesday's total.
+- The Broncos and their opponents have scored an average of 61.5 points per game in 2021, 3.0 more than Tuesday's total.

-- The 62.5 total in this game is 5.8 points above the 56.7 average total in Huskies games this season.
+- In 2021, games involving the Huskies have averaged a total of 56.7 points, 1.8 fewer than this game's set over/under.

 Western Michigan Stats and Trends